ghrahul/MLflow-Basics/README.md

 ```

 ### That's it for creating the project.
-Now lets see how we can run the project and visualize logs defined by us using MLflow UI.
+Now lets see how we can run the project and visualize logs defined by us, using MLflow UI.

 * Run `MLflow run .` command inside your project folder.
 It will create the environment specified by you and executes the steps defined by you in your `MLproject` file.